Learn how to view, understand, and act on threat events in the Kandji Web App

 Exporting Threat Events in CSV

 In addition to using the Kandji API, InfoSec and IT teams can export the list of threat events directly from the admin console.
-The export icon in the threat-centric view applies the current filter settings and generates a CSV file with detailed information about each Threat event in separate columns.
-This feature is available in both the main Threats module view and the Threats tab under Device Record.
+The export icon in the threat-centric view applies the current filter settings and generates a CSV file with detailed information about each threat event in separate columns.
+This feature is available in both the main threats module view and the threats tab under Device Record.

 On the left-hand navigation bar, navigate to Threats.

-Click the Export icon on the far right of the Threat events list view.
+Click the Export icon on the far right of the threat events list view.
 A CSV export file will download automatically.